-The Ohio State University's Human Nutrition Dietetic Internship program is a high-quality training program for students seeking a profession as a registered dietitian.
+The Ohio State University's Human Nutrition Dietetic Internship program is a high-quality training program for students with a master's degree seeking a profession as a registered dietitian.
 As a student, you'll have a broad spectrum of opportunities, be actively involved in personalizing the internship to your interests and receive comprehensive counseling training to help others change their behaviors.

-This full-time, 36-week program concentrates on personalized nutrition and counseling.
-Interns participate in 75 hours of classroom instruction and 1,250 hours of supervised practice at medical centers, community agencies, wellness centers, private industry, food services, hospitals and public schools.
+With a focus on personalized nutrition and counseling, interns complete the program either full time or part time with a combination of classroom instruction and supervised practice at medical centers, community agencies, wellness centers, private industry, food services, hospitals and public schools.

 As an intern, you'll develop the advanced knowledge and skills in a number of areas, including: